Hariprriya: Established actress (2017–present)

-In 2025 her two films Thaayi Kasthur Gandhiand Amruthamathiwere released digitally directly by skipping the theatrical release on Amazon Prime Video.
+In 2025 her two films Thaayi Kasthur Gandhi and Amruthamathi were released digitally directly by skipping the theatrical release on Amazon Prime Video.

 Upcoming projects

 As of May 2025, Hariprriya has four releases: Vijay Kiran's Happy Ending that features Gurunandhan, K.Madesh's Lagaam that features Upendra, Jayathertha's Bell Bottom 2 with Rishab Shetty, Shashank's untitled film with Upendra.

 Controversies

-In 2019, Kannada film Soojidara's director Mounesh Badiger accused Hariprriya of defaming his film.
-He later lodged a complaint with the Karnataka Film Chamber of Commerce, accusing her of portraying the film in a negative way.
+In 2019, Mounesh Badiger, the director of the Kannada film Soojidara, accused Hariprriya of defaming his film.
+He later filed a complaint with the Karnataka Film Chamber of Commerce, claiming that she had portrayed the film negatively.

 Personal life

 Hariprriya married Kannada actor Vasishta N. Simha on 26 January 2023 in Mysuru.